numbas/editor-docs/source/jme-reference.rst

 .. jme:function:: parsenumber_or_fraction(string,style)

-    Works the same as :func:`parsenumber`, but also accepts strings of the form ``number/number``, which it interprets as fractions.
+    Works the same as :jme:func:`parsenumber`, but also accepts strings of the form ``number/number``, which it interprets as fractions.

     **Example**:
         * ``parsenumber_or_fraction("1/2")`` → ``0.5``